weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

 Upload a media file for streaming

 Streaming is the continuous transmission of audio or video files(media files) from a server to a client.
 In order to upload a streaming file, first you need to install a tool `ffmpeg` for transcoding multimedia files.
-Please notice that once a video file is uploaded via this command in streaming format, it is not allowed to be downloaded via regular `get` command in the current version.
-Instead, it has to be played through the APIs that are designed for playing streaming videos.

 In Linux Terminal: